Jonathan Hough QC

 - Acting for development companies in £8M claim against their solicitors for alleged negligence in advice and drafting of joint venture agreement.

-- Acting for an accident management company in arbitral proceedings against panel solicitors.
+- Acting for an accident management company in multiple arbitral proceedings against various panel firms of solicitors.

 - Acting for a private individual in a seven-figure claim arising out of allegedly mishandled property litigation in France and England: Whitelock v Vizards Wyeth.

 - Acting for the former President of the Solicitors Disciplinary Tribunal in striking out claims improperly alleging judicial corruption: Baxendale-Walker v Middleton and ors EWHC 998 QB.